Arjun-tp/Arjun-tp/README.md

 # Hello, World! 🌍👋
-I'm Arjun, a Lead Software Engineer with a passion for building scalable and innovative solutions.
+I'm Arjun, Lead Software Engineer with a passion for building scalable and innovative solutions.
 I specialize in full-stack development using JavaScript and Python.

 ## 🚀 Skills & Technologies